cyberhardt/trackercompendium/README.md

 The torrent-blacklist is basically a list of all trackers except those in the compendium.
 It will be used for the scripts.

 Regarding the Scripts folder: You can use the .bat files to quickly add trackers to your torrents.
 There are 2 .bats: one with the compliant trackers, and another with all of them.
 In order to use it, you'll need Transmission CLI installed (https://github.com/transmission/transmission) - you **don't** need to install the GUI.
 By default, the path is C:\torrents, but you can change it to whatever you want.
 The script works like that: it will add the specified trackers to all .torrent files inside the specified folder.
 I've also included 2 additional scripts, identifiable by the -remove in their filenames, which will remove trackers from the tracker-blacklist before adding the new ones.
-Needles to mention, the script was made for Windows.
+Needles to mention, the scripts were made for Windows.

 -